UNdot33K/ScriptKiddie_AV/README.md

 "cmp.exe"

 Note: the Python directory and the \scripts folder, must be in path, in order to run pip.
-For example in the command prompt Use: "set path=C:\your-python-installation-path"
+For example in the command prompt Use:

+set path=C:\your-python-installation-path

 cmp.exe HashMyFiles.exe (or HMF.exe you can rename it to be more compact) and the batch file script should be in the same parent folder.